 |Happy and bouncy music, ideal for mini-games or retro style projects.|

 |Mystical, soft and bouncy song.
 Where can you use it?
 You know better than me.|

 |Chiptune and electronic music were mixed to make this rhythmic tune.|

 These works are published under a Creative Commons Attribution license (CC-BY):

-Allowing distribute and modify these works for any purpose, even commercially, provided that the author Patrick de Arteaga is mentioned with a link to this site.
+Allowing distribute and modify these works for any purpose, even commercially, as long as a you credit patrickdearteaga.com or the name of the author Patrick de Arteaga is mentioned.

 What is chiptune, chip music or 8-bit music?

 Simply put, we could say that it is music that is played on sound chips of old gaming consoles, such as NES, Atari, Game Boy, etc. And the complex part, we say that digital music is stored in bits, and bits represent the capacity of a digital receiver to recognize and transform analog waves of musical instruments into digital information.

 The greater the number of bits, the greater the amount of information in an audio file.
 To get an idea, today it is normal to work at 16 bits, which are 65536 amplitude levels, and even at 24 bits, which is more than enough to make the recording of a musical instrument to sound as the reality, and create a digital representation quite true to the original.